tejuscs/adb_azure/adb-provisioning-pre-requisites/adb-provisioning-pre-requisites.md

 ## Task 1: Create a Resource Group

-In this section, you will create a resource group and VNet as a pre-requisite steps before provisioiong ADB@Azure.
+In this section, you will create a resource group and VNet as a pre-requisite steps before provisioning ADB@Azure.

 1. Login to Azure Portal (portal.azure.com) and navigate to All services.
 Then click on Resource groups icon.